 Dum Spiro Servio.
 While I Breathe, I Serve.

 Those in the House of Saint Elizabeth hold that so long as their earthly lives last, they will serve the less fortunate with vigilance.
-They face trials with grace, and trust that the justice of God brings great beauty to their faithful dedication to bettering the world.
+They face trials with grace, knowing that the justice of God brings great beauty to their faithful dedication to the healing of the world.